 THE BIG NEWS!

-PINEAPPLE CRUSH, my second hard-boiled mystery novel, will be released October 12th, 2017 by Black Rose Writing.
-You can pre-order here and get 10% off the cover price!
+PINEAPPLE CRUSH, my second hard-boiled mystery novel, has been released as of October 12th, 2017 by Black Rose Writing.
+You can order here and on Amazon

 To read Chapter One, click here